breadchris/notes/pages/conference___seagl___talk___ideas.md

 	- Before pivoting, I moved the internals over to using Temporal, and it worked pretty well.
 The cobwebs were starting to become untangled, but it was too late.
 	- We started building out a security product and ended up making a name for ourselves with Log4Shell
 	- ![log4shell logo.png](../assets/log4shell_logo_1698004973643_0.png)
 	- It was honestly pretty ridiculous what we ended up building.
 It was a SCA tool that was supposed to not suck (ehem snyk) and we built an npm replicator to determine if vulnerabilities that were being trigged on your repo were actually vulnerabilities.
-Turns out almost
+Turns out almost all of them arent (go figure)
 		- https://github.com/lunasec-io/lunasec/blob/master/lunatrace/bsl/ingest-worker/pkg/metadata/replicator/npm.go
+	- Once again, we couldn't figure out how to make money and we ended up pivoting.
+But I'll be damned if all along the way I was thinking about how we would have really have loved to have Refinery.
+We had built out all of this infrastructure in order to replicate, analyze, report, etc. and
+	- It is actually a pretty funny story.
+I had a friend from college who was looking at hackernews back when we were building Refinery because they were looking for something similar
+- You should look at my manic notes to try to capture how I ended up with protoflow sticking in my brain.
+I think
 - There are some design goals that I want to work toward with protoflow
 	- Enable seamless connection of gRPC methods to facilitate data movement.
 	- Support free-formed data and data with loose or rigid schemas (JSON and Protocol Buffers).